tkdnbb/node-monorepo/packages/expressdemo/API_EXAMPLES.md

 ## Notes
 - Replace `65f1234567890abcdef12345` with actual exhibition center IDs from your database
 - Replace `/path/to/floor1.jpg` with actual paths to your floor plan images
-- Supported image formats: JPG, PNG, WebP
+- Supported image formats: JPG, PNG
 - Maximum file size: 5MB per image
 - The server will store uploaded images in the `public/uploads/floorplans` directory
 - Image URLs in responses are relative to the server's base URL